 Farmers markets are pop-up shopping destinations where local farmers, artisans, bakers, and other vendors sell their goods.
 These community events are great for doing your weekly grocery shopping, buying fresh-from-the-farm produce, finding unique locally made foods and gifts, and supporting small businesses in Vegas.
-That’s why Crème de la Crème of Las Vegas on Durango Drive put together this list of five local farmers and artisan markets that you and your family are sure to love visiting.
+That’s why Crème de la Crème of Las Vegas put together this list of five local farmers and artisan markets that you and your family are sure to love visiting.

 Bruce Trent Park Farmers Market

 Hosted by Las Vegas Farmers Market LLC, the Bruce Trent Park Farmers Market is one of a few markets by this local farmers market planning organization that’s known for putting on some of the best and most diverse farmers markets in the area.

 At the Bruce Trent Park Farmers Market, you can purchase fresh seasonal produce sold by certified farmers and growers in the region.
 You’ll have your pick of fresh squash, zucchini, tomatoes, berries, lettuce, fruits, and much more.
 In addition to produce, you can also visit the stands of local artisans who sell jewelry, baked goods, homemade housewares and clothing, as well as native and unique plants.